ray-x/lsp_signature.nvim/README.md

  cfg = {
   bind = true, -- This is mandatory, otherwise border config won't get registered.
-               -- If you want to hook lspsaga or other signature handler, pls set to false doc_lines = 10, -- only show one line of comment set to 0 if you do not want API comments be shown
+               -- If you want to hook lspsaga or other signature handler, pls set to false doc_lines = 2, -- will show two lines of comment/doc(if there are more than two lines in doc, will be truncated);
+                 -- set to 0 if you do not want any API comments be shown -- This setting only take effect in insert mode, it does not affect signature help in normal -- mode

   hint_enable = true, -- virtual hint enable
   hint_prefix = "🐼 ",  -- Panda for parameter